Sam1Dz/sushiman-react/README.md

   <br />

   <div align="center">
-    This repository is forked from <a href="https://github.com/adrianhajdin/project_html_css_website">https://github.com/adrianhajdin/project_html_css_website</a>, and i modify it to use ReactJS framwork with Typescript.
+    This repository is forked from <a href="https://github.com/adrianhajdin/project_html_css_website">https://github.com/adrianhajdin/project_html_css_website</a>, and i modify it to use ReactJS framework with Typescript and Tailwind CSS.
   </div>
 </div>